 - Fear: But what if I’m rejected?

-Slowly, that original desire became distorted until you actually believe your main goal was just to be a bestselling author, when in reality, you wanted so much more.
-You wanted to change the world.
+Slowly, that original desire became distorted until you can actually believe your main goal is just to be a bestselling author, when in reality, you want so much more.
+You want to change the world.

-It’s time to rediscover your dream.
-Now is the time to remember that you really just want to know and to be known.
+It’s time to rediscover your dream to become a writer.
+Now is the time to remember what writing is really about for you.

 I asked Seth Godin what the single most important thing you can do to become a successful writer.

 Seth said, write another story.
 “And the second most important thing is to share it.”

 That’s it.
 You don’t need a plan.
 You don’t need to know anything about marketing.
 You just need to write a good story (not a perfect one) and share it.

 When did you first want to become a writer?
 Let me know in the comments.